 Given these concerns, it’s likely some borrowers don’t fully understand interest-only home loans and the risks they entail.

 So if you’re considering an interest-only loan, read on to learn about what they are, the risks and benefits, what happens when they expire and how much more they can cost you over the life of your loan.

 Interest-only (IO) loans are home loans which delay the repayment of the borrowed amount (the ‘principal’) for a fixed term, usually between three and five years.
 During this time, you only have to pay the interest on your loan, not the principal.
 At the end of that set period, the repayments transition to paying off the principal as well as the interest.

-The decision to take out an interest-only loan should only be made after carefully considering the risks and benefits involved.
+The decision to take out an interest-only mortgage should only be made after carefully considering the pros and cons (i.e. benefits and risks) involved.
 Some of these are outlined below.

 - Lower repayments: The temporary lower repayments of an interest-only loan can free up money for other expenses like renovations or paying off other outstanding debts.